MacroFunUV/QuAnTeTrack/cran-comments.md

 ## R CMD check results (Resubmision)
-All examples involving simulations have been updated to use a reduced number of simulations (`nsim = 2`) to minimize runtime (less than 5 seconds).
+All examples involving simulations have been updated to use a reduced number of simulations (`nsim = 2`) to minimize runtime (less than 5 seconds runtime).

 There were no ERRORs or WARNINGs.